AI worktree lanes¶

 st lane fix-flaky --agent claude "stabilize the flaky test suite"

-- your existing VS Code window grows a new folder in the Explorer pointing at the lane
+- your VS Code window grows a new folder pointing at the lane

 - each lane has its own file tree, terminal tabs, and git state while sharing one VS Code process